semeraro/Scattering/README.md

 # Scattering
 Computational scattering of light by simulated cloud ice.
+Using ray tracing to simulate the scattering of light by cloud ice from a CM1 simulation.
+The work is being done on Frontera at TACC.
+The question is will using light scattering methods help resolve the low density cirrus plume above the anvil of a thunderstorm.
+The trick is to reproduce the look of satelite imagery of real cirrus plumes in software using simulation results.
+Being able to resolve the cirrus plume from simulation is important in characterizing the nature of the storm.